Some History:

 Is the biggest temple in Kumbakonam.
 Striking elegance of this temple is the 44m tall, 11-tiered gopuram which rises above kumbakonam.

 The idol of Lord Vishnu rests is a half lying, half raised posture.
 The main sanctum is shaped like a chariot.
+The statues of the dvarapalas guarding the entrance to the sanctum were enormous.

 Other temples Of Kumbakonam: